Preamble

 (4) When information is collected in a private setting using clandestine methods, journalists and news media must, in the interest of fairness and balance, allow those whose statements or account of events have been reported a right to respond before publication or broadcast.

-Journalists must exercise especial caution when reporting on those in vulnerable situations.
+Journalists must exercise special caution when reporting on those in vulnerable situations.

 27. Dealing with the public